opensensorhub/osh-docs/docs/dev/dev-guide.md

 This will build ZIP files (one for stable modules, one for dev) containing all sensor drivers in the `build/distributions` folder.

-#### Build other modules
+##### Building other modules

-You can also clone other repositories of the project to build other types of modules.
+You can also clone other repositories of the project and build other types of modules by following the same approach.
+See the list of module repositories in the [Exploring the Code](#exploring-the-code) section.

-The [osh-services](https://github.com/opensensorhub/osh-services), [osh-persistence](https://github.com/opensensorhub/osh-persistence) and [osh-security](https://github.com/opensensorhub/osh-security) repositories are probably of interest if you want to go further.

-There are also some Android specific modules and a demo app in the [osh-android](https://github.com/opensensorhub/osh-android) repository if you are interested in deploying on Android.

-#### Build ZIP distributions
+##### Building ZIP distributions

 Distribution build scripts are located in the [osh-distros](https://github.com/opensensorhub/osh-distros) repository.
 Clone it in the same folder as the other repositories `osh-core`, `osh-comm`, `osh-sensors` (most distributions will require at least these three other folders to build):